 On the flip side, the many Europeans who’ve adopted diets inclusive of saturated fat and cholesterol-rich foods are relatively leaner, much healthier and arguably happier than us here in the states.

 Why are we so quick to shun red meat?

 What’s wrong with taking in a little beef or lamb on occasion?

 The real problem with red meat starts and ends with traditional Western practices, specifically in terms of preparation methods, portion sizes and food pairings.

 Unbeknownst to many, red meat is not the sole cause of obesity, poor health and early death in America or anywhere else.
 After all, humans have been eating meat since the beginning of time.
 The real problem with red meat starts and ends with traditional Western practices, specifically in terms of preparation methods, portion sizes and food pairings.

 For starters, barbecuing, frying or broiling meat is an issue, as these cooking methods typically necessitate the use of very high heats.

-A lot of folks don’t realize that cooking meat at high temperatures (above 350 degrees Fahrenheit or 177 degrees Celsius) can lead to the formation of carcinogenic chemicals called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
-Prolonged exposure to these chemicals is known to promote cancer development.
+A lot of folks don’t realize that cooking any meat at high temperatures (above 350°F or 177°C) can lead to the formation of carcinogenic chemicals called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
+Prolonged exposure to these chemicals has been associated with an elevated risk of cancer.